mintlu8/berdicles/README.md

 * Huh?

-First we need to add `ParticleMaterialPlugin` and not `MaterialPlugin` which sets up a different pipeline.
+First we need to add `ParticleMaterialPlugin`, not `MaterialPlugin`, which sets up a different render pipeline.
 This uses the mesh as the particle shape and the shader for instancing.
-The `StandardParticle` is already setup in this crate, but you can define your own by referencing this crate's source code.
+The `StandardParticle` is already setup in this crate, but you can define your own `Material` by referencing this shader's source code.

 To create a `ParticleInstance` we need a `ParticleSystem` trait implementor and a `Particle` that it spawns.